DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

  After configuring the current instance, it starts the creation process for children of the component.
 Once the children are mounted, we get initial access to the Native UI layer[^1] (DOM, UIView, etc.).
 With Native UI access, we can start to query and modify how our content is actually displayed.
 This is also when we can begin the process of integrating 3rd Party UI libraries and components.

 ## Components vs. Elements
- A common misconception developers often have when learning React, is that a mounted instance is the same a component class.
+ When learning React, may developers have a common misconception.
+At first glance, one would assume that a mounted instance is the same as a component class.
 For example, if I create a new React component and then `render()` it to the DOM:

  ```javascript
  import React from 'react';